skywinder/omi-in-the-sky/backend/README.md

    - Mac: `brew install python`
    - Windows: `choco install python`
    - Nix envdir: It should be pre-installed
+   - **IMPORTANT:** The backend requires Python versions 3.9-3.12.
+Python 3.13 is not supported by some dependencies.

 5. Install `pip` if it doesn't exist (follow instructions on [pip installation page](https://pip.pypa.io/en/stable/installation/))